So Sad (To Watch Good Love Go Bad): Cover versions

 In 1968, The Hombres included a cover on their only album Let It Out (Let It All Hang Out).

 In 1969, Dillard and Clark included a cover on their LP "Through the Morning, Through the Night".
 This group consisted of Gene Clark of The Byrds and Doug Dillard of The Dillards, as well as future member of The Eagles, Bernie Leadon.

 Brian Hyland released a version of the song on his 1969 album Tragedy-A Million to One.

 In 1970, a cover of was released by Hank Williams, Jr. and Lois Johnson as a single and on the album Removing the Shadow.
 Their version reached No. 12 on Billboard's Hot Country Singles chart, No. 8 on the Cash Box Country Top 65, No. 8 on the Record World Top Country Singles chart, and No. 10 on Canada's "Top 50 RPM Country" chart.

 Connie Smith released a cover of the song in 1976, as a single and on her album I Don't Wanna Talk It Over Anymore.
 Smith's version reached No. 31 on the Billboard's Hot Country Singles chart and No. 19 on the Cash Box Top 100 Country chart.

 In 1977, Don Everly released a solo version of the song on the album Brother Juke-Box.

 A cover was released by Steve Wariner in 1978, which reached No. 76 on the Billboard's Hot Country Singles chart, No. 73 on the Cash Box Top 100 Country chart, and No. 81 on the Record World Country Singles Chart.

 Emmylou Harris released a cover of the song on her 1982 album Last Date, and as a single.
 In 1983, Harris's version reached No. 28 on the Billboard's Hot Country Singles chart, No. 31 on Cash Box's Top 100 Country Singles, and No. 14 on Canada's RPM "Country 50 Singles" chart.

-The Sweethearts of the Rodeo covered the song on their One Time, One Night album in 1998, but the song was not released.
+The Sweethearts of the Rodeo covered the song on their One Time, One Night album in 1988, but the song was not released as a single.

 The French singer Françoise Hardy included the song in her year 2000 album Clair-obscur as a duet with Étienne Daho.

 Jeff Lynne also recorded it on his album Long Wave in 2012.